-As a 17-year-old in High School, one time my Uncle Joe asked me what I wanted to do after I graduated.
+At 17-years-old, my Uncle Joe asked me what I wanted to do after I graduated from high school.
 I told him that I wanted to be a sports journalist for women’s soccer, but that I didn’t know how to do it.

-For the past five years I've been pursuing this dream and am so grateful for the support of those who believe in my work, the players that trust me with their stories, and the opportunity to grow in what I love.
+For the past five years I've been pursuing this dream and am so grateful for the support of hundreds of email subscribers who believe in my work, the players that trust me with their stories, and the opportunity to grow in what I love.

 I've included some personal pieces below that go more in depth about where I've come from and how I'm excited to grow with WKB.

-To join me on the road to 500, sign up for free on the Subscribe tab where you can also claim your free WKB sticker.
+To join me on this journey sign up for free content using the Subscribe tab where you can also claim your free WKB sticker.

 Thanks so much for stopping by,